-It is aimed at community pharmacies intending to progress to the profession-led self-assessment process as HLPs Level 1, which have not been accredited as HLPs previously by a local scheme between December 2014 and the present (e.g. led by the local authority).
+It is aimed at community pharmacies intending to progress to the profession-led self-assessment process as HLPs Level 1, and which have not a valid accreditation as HLPs by a local scheme (e.g. led by the local authority).

 To register you first need to self-assess your compliance with the HLP L1 Quality Criteria, we have created a self-assessment tool to assist you with this exercise.
 Alternatively you can use any other appropriate methods to clearly present your evidence against the HLP L1 Quality Criteria, cross-referencing them back to your portfolio.